ZIYANGSONG2003/AI-Enhanced-WordPress-Development-Toolkit/Project Manager/Meeting Log/Team meeting/W4-3 | 2024-03-15 Team Meeting Minutes.md

 ## Action Items (Assigned Tasks with Timeframes)

 - **March 16-18:**
-  - [Name] to perform an in-depth analysis of the UI bug, focusing on React's container behavior.
+  - Kunlun Zang & Zubin to perform an in-depth analysis of the UI bug, focusing on React's container behavior.
 The goal is to isolate the issue and propose preliminary solutions.

 - **March 19:**
-  - [Name] to develop the `UserMessageWrapper` function, incorporating necessary CSS adjustments to ensure static user icon positioning regardless of input length.
+  - Stephanie Sun to develop the `UserMessageWrapper` function, incorporating necessary CSS adjustments to ensure static user icon positioning regardless of input length.

 - **March 20-21:**
-  - [Name] to revise the `fetchPlugins` function, adding a mechanism to clear previous session data upon initiating a new chat session.
+  - Nicky Song to revise the `fetchPlugins` function, adding a mechanism to clear previous session data upon initiating a new chat session.
 This task includes testing to ensure no data persistence issues remain.

 ## Decisions